licg9999/review-of-state-management-in-react/04-kinds-of-lightweight-trials-mobx-zustand-jotai-and-valtio/README.md

 ## Review of state management with Zustand<a id="review_of_state_management_with_zustand"></a>

-In terms of state management, compared with MVC pattern, the brightest pro of Zustand is, available state-changing logics on each state are clearly defined in each store, self-made hooks for states changing across stores don't do anything more than invoking defined state-changing logics in stores, and state-changing logics in stores don't get more state-changing logics somewhere else invoked regardless of how they get invoked, so states changing becomes predictable despite the scale of the app.
+In Zustand, one-state changing logics are defined by store functions.
+As a store function is restricted to changing the one state represented by the store, what one state a store function changes can be clearly understood by only checking what one state the store represents, which makes one-state changing in Zustand predictable at no cost of tracking any state-changing logics.
+Meanwhile, multi-state changing logics are defined by multi-state changing hooks.
+Though, to understand what states a multi-state changing hook changes, what store functions the hook invokes needs to be tracked out by looking into function bodies of the hook and other hooks invoked by the hook.
+But, unlike tracking state-changing events in MVC pattern, the tracking work in Zustand multi-state changing hooks is as easy as tracking plain functions, which makes multi-state changing in Zustand predictable at limited cost.
 It can be perceived by checking how `TimeStore.ts`, `AnalogueStore.ts` and `DigitalStore.ts` work.
-This benefits maintainability.

-But meanwhile, the biggest con of Zustand is, it doesn't provide direct support for deriving data from states, invoking state-changing methods across stores, assigning initial states dynamically on a view component initialization and organizing non-app-wide states, so extra cost of development is needed to fulfill these usages.
-Also, even if there is direct support for these usages, states changing across stores would still be costly as long as Zustand continues holding its brightest pro.
-A worth-mentioning tip is, as a store can provide latest-state-accessing methods using the `get` callbacks, self-made hooks for states changing across stores can access latest states immediately after changing states so to make up any kinds of state-changing logics.
+Predictable one-state changing at no cost of tracking any state-changing logics and predictable multi-state changing at limited cost of tracking store functions and multi-state changing hooks make up the brightest pro of Zustand.

+But, on the other hand, because building and maintaining multi-state changing hooks always involve building and maintaining underlying one-state changing store function, multi-state changing hooks and their underlying stores become high-coupling, which brings difficulties in development, thus overall cost of development becomes high.
+High coupling between stores and their multi-state changing hooks leads to the biggest con of Zustand.

+Besides, a module built with Zustand is actually not completely modularized by default, because when a module gets initialized for multiple instances, these instances are sharing exactly the same states in the app-wide states.
+To resolve this issue, a stores context that hosts module-wide states needs to be introduced per module, which is costly in Zustand.
+Incomplete modularization by default is another major con of Zustand.

+Besides, a minor con of Zustand is, no strong support is provided for data deriving and initial states assigning, so extra cost of development is needed.

+A worth-mentioning tip is, as a store can provide latest-state-accessing function using the get calls, latest states can be accessed in state-changing hooks immediately after a store function is invoked, thus any kinds of state-changing logics can be coded.

-To sum up, doing state management with Zustand achieves predictable states changing despite the scale of the app but with a bit high cost of development.
-Further more, if comparing Zustand with Redux Toolkit(RTK), it's not hard to find that a Zustand store is pretty much like a RTK slice because each of them all hosts a state's values and basic state-changing methods that only change its own state's values, which also makes the 2 solutions end up with very similar usages and pros.
+To sum up, doing state management with Zustand achieves predictable states changing at limited cost of only tracking multi-state changing logics but at a bit high overall cost of development.
+Further more, if comparing Zustand with Redux Toolkit(RTK), it's not hard to find that Zustand stores are pretty much like RTK slices, which makes Zustand pretty much like a lightweight verson of RTK.

 ## Example module built with Jotai<a id="example_module_built_with_jotai"></a>